 One such tradition is that ’Chinese men carry handbags’, and China has the highest percentage of male handbag careers in the world.
 I am sure people who are not accustomed to seeing men carrying handbags of various colours and designs, would find it really peculiar.

 Traditionally men have to carry a large amount of money, and cheques are not widely used in China.
 This is why men need to carry handbags in our country.
-The highest denomination of Chinese yen is hundred and that is why business people need to carry such bags to take large wads of cash.
+The highest denomination of Chinese yen is a hundred and that is why business people need to carry such bags to take large wads of cash.
 Also, Chinese men cheerfully carry their wife’s handbags and purses.

 I am not sure exactly how old this custom is but I believe this must be at least several hundred years old.
 I often wondered what western tourists think when they see that Chinese men carry colourful handbags as Western women do!
 Top brands like Gucci and Prada should target these Chinese men and expand their business market in China, and who knows maybe they have already targeted them!

 As a Chinese, I find it quite natural.
 In fact, before I left China, I thought men in other countries also carry handbags but after I reached the United Kingdom, I realised that this is not the case.
-I personally believe that there is nothing wrong in carrying a handbag when it has many practical utilisations.
-However, men in most of the countries find it hilarious and funny.
+I personally believe that there is nothing wrong with carrying a handbag when it has many practical utilisations.
+However, men in most countries find it hilarious and funny.
 As a Chinese, I respect this tradition, nevertheless.

 Model Answer 2: